SanShiv1312/Notes-Manoj/MariaDB/README.md

 >1) Column constraint: **Column constraint** will constraints only to column at a time

->2) Table constraint: **Table constraint** will declare the contraints the two or more column at same time
+>2) Table constraint: **Table constraint** will declare the constraints the two or more column at same time

 #### Types of constraints:
 - `UNIQUE`